Great Prizes up for grabs. Check out the Science Fair topics and start your project today!

 How could these results show us what impact this effect might have on earth?

-Using the infographic on the left answer the following questions to help you understand the issue of our climate change and human impact on the moana.
+Using the infographic below (highlight and annotate) answer the following questions to help you understand the issues of climate change and human impact on te moana.

-What are the 3 major pressure impacting our marine environment?
+What are the 3 major pressures impacting our marine environment?

-What impact do these 3 pressure have on our maine environment?
+What impact do these 3 pressures have on our Marine environment?

-What practices or activities that we do could be affected long term if these problems persist?
+Which of our practices or activities could be affected long-term if these problems persist/continue?

 Looking at the 4 images below write a short paragraph to explain how our oceans are becoming more acidic.